Zionn69/Universal-Encoder-Decoder/README.md

 - [ ] Performance optimizations for large files
 - [ ] Plugin system for custom encodings
 - [ ] Cross-platform testing and improvements

-## Contributing

-Contributions are welcome!
-Please follow these steps:

-1. Fork the repository
-2. Create a feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ### Development Setup
 ```bash